 The Compensation Committee administers the executive compensation program on behalf of the Board and our shareholders.
 The members of the Compensation Committee through May 23, 2017 were Robert J. Keegan (Chair), Charles Prince and Stephen H. Rusckowski.
 Effective May 23, 2017, Mr. Rusckowski became the Compensation Committee Chair and Gregory Q. Brown and Cheryl Gordon Krongard joined Mr. Rusckowski and Mr. Prince on the Committee.
 Mr. Keegan transitioned from the Committee to become Chairman of the Board.
-All directors who serve on the Compensation Committee are independent directors in accordance with applicable NYSE standards, including heightened independence requirements for Compensation Committee members.
-Their biographies appear beginning on page 20 of this Proxy Statement.
+All directors who serve on the Compensation Committee are independent directors on accordance with applicable NYSE standards, including heightened independence requirements for Compensation Committee members.
+Their biographies appear beginning on page 5 of this Form 10-K/A.

-The Compensation Committee's responsibilities are discussed beginning on page 34 of this Proxy Statement.
-A complete description of the Compensation Committee's responsibilities and functions appears in its charter, which can be found on our website at www.xerox.com/governance.
+The Compensation Committee's responsibilities are discussed beginning on page 46 of this Form 10-K/A. A complete description of the Compensation Committee's responsibilities and functions appears in its charter, which can be found on our website at www.xerox.com/governance.